open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-faq.md

 #### Q9: How long do I have to complete these steps?

-There is no official deadline, work on your own time.
+There is no official deadline, so work on your own time.
 However, please note that most people who continued into the internship program completed the steps within 7-8 days.

 ### Technical Questions